apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.3.0

+* Added `addUrbanAirshipIntegrationWithDeviceToken:` convenience method for integrating with Urban Airship.

 # 1.2.9

 The `initialUserEmailAddress` can now be updated after a user sends feedback with no email address.